center-for-humans-and-machines/economic_games_chatgpt/README.md

 OPENAI_API_KEY=<your_api_key_here>
 ```

+At CHM an Azure OpenAI instance of the `gpt-3.5-turbo` model is available with an API key.

 ## Running the analysis script

 In order to run the analysis script `ai_participant.py` specify the economic game, the action you want to perform and the type